 EGSS uses standard survey weighting (grossing) by NACE Rev 2. and environment activity to arrive at State level estimates of gross output, gross value added and employment.
-Weights are computed based on small-scale survey results focused on large firms involved in the production or supply of environment goods and services within the State.
+Weights are computed based on small-scale survey results focused on large enterprises involved in the production or supply of environment goods and services within the State.

-Grossing strata are defined as the combination of NACE Rev. 2 sector used in the release and the environment activity classification code given in the Eurostat Practical Guide 2016.
-Grossing factors for all businesses with a structural business survey return within these strata were computed as a function of the inclusion probability adjusted for non-response.
-These factors are applied to each firm's gross output and the result aggregated across all firms in the sample stratum - this procedure is standard.
+Grossing strata are defined as the combination of NACE Rev. 2 sector used in the release and the environment activity classification code given in the Eurostat Practical Guide, "Environmental goods and services sector accounts - Practical guide - 2016 edition".
+Grossing factors for all enterprises with a

+Structural Business Statistics survey return within these strata were computed as a function of the inclusion probability adjusted for non-response.
+These factors are applied to each enterprise's gross output and the result aggregated across all enterprises in the sample stratum - this procedure is standard.
 Where the number of returns in a stratum was deemed to be too small, that stratum was combined with a similar one based on their NACE Rev. 2 aggregates group code.
-Furthermore, as our sample only covers large enterprises, accordingly an adjustment was made when estimating a small firm's environment gross output based on the relative size of gross output for smaller firms to larger firms on the appropriate structural business survey.
+Furthermore, as our sample only covers large enterprises, accordingly an adjustment was made when estimating a small enterprise's environment gross output based on the relative size of gross output for smaller enterprises to larger enterprises on the appropriate Structural Business Statistics survey.